zuozhenggh/learning-library/analytics-library/oac-ctd/lab3-ml-one-right-click-away/ml-one-right-click-away.md

 * Creating a Project with several reports

 ### Prerequisites
-* User logged into OAC
+* User logged into OAC and selected Map visualization in a project from previous lab.

 ## **Task 1**: Explore the OAC Project

 An Oracle Analytics project has 3 main tabs:

-**Prepare**: Here is where you prepare your data.
+**Data**: Here is where you prepare your data.
 You get a preview of each dataset on the project.
 And you enrich it by adding columns, hiding or renaming the available ones.
 You also define joins between datasets here.

 **Visualize**: Here is where you explore and Analyze the data.
 You can create several canvases to hold the different visualizations you define.